motdde/FreeCodeCamp-Projects/Responsive-Web-Design/README.md

-This folder contains all the projects of Resposive Web Design category of my FreeCodeCamp's profile
+This folder contains all the projects of Responsive Web Design category on my FreeCodeCamp's profile

 https://freecodecamp.com/motdde